ample/gatsby-starter-ample/plugins/gatsby-remark-ample/README.md

 - `slug`: The filename without the extension.
 - `slugPath`: The relative path with the file slug from the segmented content directory.
+- `pathPrefix`: The slug path, without the last segment.
 - `filePath`: The relative path of the file from the root of the project.
 This depends on the `projetRoot` option being the absolute path to the Gatsby project.
 (More on this below the example.)

 Consider the example above, but for a page that lives at `src/content/pages/about/company.md`: